flux-framework/rfc/spec_21.rst

 Priority Event
 ^^^^^^^^^^^^^^

-Job's queue priority has been assigned.
+Job's priority has been assigned.

 The following keys are REQUIRED in the event context object:

 priority
-   (integer) Queue priority in the range of 0-4294967295.
+   (integer) Priority in the range of 0-4294967295.

 .. code:: json